Bedrock-OSS/bedrock-wiki-legacy/concepts/items.md

 }
 ```

-- RP item files are no longer used, `minecraft:icon` should be used in the BP item file
+- RP item files are no longer used, `minecraft:icon` and all other RP components should be used in the BP item file.